-\textbf{Task Processing Delay.} The average task processing delay $\mathbb{E}[d_{p,v}]$ in \gls{pop} $p$ at time $t_v$ can be estimated based on an analytical queuing model, given the task arrival and service processes.
-As each vehicle $v$ sends $\lambda$ tasks/s to its associated \gls{pop} during the interval $[t_v, T_v]$, the task arrival process has an arrival rate $\lambda N_{p,v}$, where $N_{p,v}$ denotes the number of vehicles assigned to \gls{pop}~$p$ at $t_v$
+\textbf{Task Processing Delay.} The average task processing delay $\mathbb{E}[d_{p,v}]$ in \gls{pop} $p$ at time $t_v$ can be estimated using a queuing model, given the task arrival and service processes.
+As each vehicle $v$ sends $\lambda$ tasks/sec to its associated \gls{pop} during the interval $[t_v, T_v]$, the task arrival process has an arrival rate $\lambda N_{p,v}$, where $N_{p,v}$ denotes the number of vehicles assigned to $p$ at $t_v$ as follows:

-with $\mathds{1}_A(x)$ the indicator function, which is 1 when \mbox{$x\in A$}, and 0 otherwise.
-In line with the state of the art~\cite{vnf-sharing, near-optimal-placement, joint-placement-infocom}, we model the task serving process at each \gls{pop} with an \mbox{M/G/1-PS} queue, where PS stands for Processor Sharing, with a serving rate $\mu(C_{p,v})$.
-By modeling a~\gls{pop} with an \mbox{M/G/1-PS} queue we assume that the arrival rate of vehicles' tasks follow a Poisson distribution, and such assumption holds for sufficiently large task arrival rates according to the Palm-Kintchine theorem~\cite{heyman1982stochastic}.
+$\mathds{1}_A(x)$ is an indicator function, which is 1 when \mbox{$x\in A$}, and 0 otherwise.
+In line with \cite{vnf-sharing, near-optimal-placement, joint-placement-infocom}, we model the task service process at each \gls{pop} with an \mbox{M/G/1-PS} queue, where PS stands for Processor Sharing, with a serving rate $\mu(C_{p,v})$.
+By modeling a~\gls{pop} with an \mbox{M/G/1-PS} queue we assume that the arrival rate of vehicles' tasks follow a Poisson distribution, and such assumption holds for sufficiently large task arrival rates according to the Palm-Khintchine theorem~\cite{heyman1982stochastic}.
 Regarding the service rate $\mu(C_{p,v})$, we do not make any assumption about its distribution.
-In line with the state-of-the-art~\cite{vnf-sharing, near-optimal-placement, joint-placement-infocom} we only consider that $\mu(C_{p,v})$ increases as the number of~\glspl{cpu} $C_{p,v}$ increases.
-We will further discuss and justify its precise form in Section~\ref{sec:evaluation}.

-Under the assumptions above, a good approximation for the average processing delay $\mathbb{E}[d_{p,v}]$ at time $t_v$ in \gls{pop} $p$ is:
+Similar to \cite{vnf-sharing, near-optimal-placement, joint-placement-infocom}, we only consider that $\mu(C_{p,v})$ increases as the number of CPUs $C_{p,v}$ increases.
+Under the assumptions above, the average processing delay $\mathbb{E}[d_{p,v}]$ at time $t_v$ in \gls{pop} $p$ is:

 \textbf{Task Total Delay}.
 In the average delay experienced by a task we consider both the transmission latency $l_{p_v,p_v'}$ and processing delay $d_{p',v}$.
 We define the experienced delay $d_v$ as:

 i.e. $d_v$ is the sum of the worst transmission latency and average processing delay, which we compute using~\eqref{eq:avg-delay}.